Fender Play Review

 This level is where you’ll learn the absolute basics of playing guitar.
 After a quick introduction you’ll learn the 101 stuff – parts of the instrument, how to hold a guitar and pick, the notes, etc. Then you jump right into learning and playing a simple riff.

 After that you get into good strumming habits, reading tabs and chord diagrams, common problems beginners face and then another set of riff/song lessons.
-Level 1 then gets rounded out with some basic guitar chords and more riffs/songs.
+Level 1 then gets rounded out with some basic guitar chord formations and more riffs/songs.

 Level 2: Building on the Basics – 23 Sections